Photo © Sam Willard

 The other thing I think is interesting, because I not only come at it as an improviser and a performer, [but] as a teacher: I have seen the teaching side of it, not only here in Chicago – iO has exploded in terms of its training centre, the Annoyance, Second City just did a 25,000 beautiful square foot expansion of their training centre; there’s other theatres like Under The Gun, and Kevin Mullaney and Bill Arnett and Dina Fackliss teach independently here in Chicago, which is really super encouraging, and I of course teach here in Chicago – so that movement’s going on.
 But also what’s going on as far as corporate.
 I do it for team building, [how to] be more creative.
 I’ve seen it with doctors, people teaching doctors how to have better bedside manner.
 Or social anxiety… So the teaching aspect probably is endless in terms of where people can take this.

 P&C: That’s a really good point.
-Cameron teaches Improv for Anxiety, and a lot of students don’t necessarily want to be improvisers, or perform onstage.
+Cameron teaches Play Anxiety Away.
+A lot of students don’t necessarily want to be improvisers, or perform onstage.
 But some of them fall in love with it so much they end up going through the regular Second City program and even Conservatory.
 And others are like, “I just wanna be able to leave my room without breaking into a cold sweat,” which was Cameron’s story.
-The diversity of classes available now is probably tenfold what it was a decade ago!
+The diversity of classes available now is probably tenfold what it was a decade ago.

 JC: When I go and teach workshops across the country, I’m seeing a lot more people coming to improv later in life.
 And that’s where it’s like, they don’t care about being famous, they don’t care about getting the writing job on The Daily Show.
 They’re doing it because they want to express themselves, and they want to be part of a community.